vonrosen/binomial/README.md

 # binomial

-Calculate option values uses the binomial pricing model.
+Calculate option values using the binomial pricing model.

 ## Usage